Nutrition is the science of how food impacts our life.

-Sometimes, our bodies respond negatively to certain foods.
+Sometimes, our bodies respond negatively to certain food choices.
 This is typically referred to as a food allergy, sensitivity, or intolerance.
 A food allergy is a negative response triggered by the immune system, and it can be fatal if left untreated.

 In contrast, food sensitivities and intolerances are caused by a reaction from our digestive system.
-They are not usually fatal and instead may simply bring unpleasant symptoms such as gas, stomach aches, diarrhea, and nausea.
+They are not usually fatal and, instead, may bring unpleasant symptoms such as gas, stomach aches, diarrhea, and nausea.

 How Our Genes Affect Food Sensitivities

-In the past, it has been a challenge for doctors to diagnose and understand food allergies.
-Overall, the prevalence of food allergies has been increasing, and currently affects roughly 8% of children and 5% of adults.
+In the past, it has been a challenge for healthcare professionals to diagnose and understand food allergies.
+Overall, the prevalence of food allergies has been increasing and currently affects roughly 8% of children and 5% of adults.
 New and emerging research offers insight into how our DNA impacts our food allergies and sensitivities.

-To learn more about the way genetics affect our everyday lives, read our dedicated article on the topic Genetics 101
+To learn more about how genetics affect our everyday lives, read our dedicated article on the topic in our blog Genetics 101.